Sychar/GDFP/README.md

 ## Attention
-please don’t pull/merge this code directly because i changed the main package to AndroidX more Infos you will find here  :
+please don’t pull/merge this code directly because i changed the main package to AndroidX

+for  more Infos you will find here  :

 ---

 https://developer.android.com/jetpack/androidx/migrate

-#why i did it?
+## why i did it?

 because the library  ## libaums for Usb plugin do not work with normal package.